gohugoio/hugo/content/about-hugo/hugo-features.md

 ---
 title: Hugo Features
 linktitle:
-description: Hugo is the world's fastest static site generator, includes a powerful templating language, and works for websites of all sizes and types.
+description: In addition to blistering speed, Hugo also includes a powerful templating language that makes it appropriate for websites of all sizes and types.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01